 A year later, in 1881, dire poverty motivated Van Gogh to move back home with his parents, where he taught himself to draw.
 He became infatuated with his cousin, Kee Vos-Stricker.
 His continued pursuit of her affection, despite utter rejection, eventually split the family.
 With the support of Theo, Van Gogh moved to the Hague, rented a studio, and studied under Anton Mauve - a leading member of the Hague School.
-Mauve introduced Van Gogh to the work of the French painter, who was renowned for depicting common laborers and peasants.
+Mauve introduced Van Gogh to the work of the French painter Jean-Francois Millet, who was renowned for depicting common laborers and peasants.

 In 1884, after moving to Nuenen, Netherlands, Van Gogh began drawing the weathered hands, heads, and other anatomical features of workers and the poor, determined to become a painter of peasant life like Millet.
 Although he found a professional calling, his personal life was in shambles.
-Van Gogh accused Theo of not trying hard enough to sell his paintings, to which Theo replied that Vincent's dark palette was out of vogue compared to the bold and bright style of theartists that was popular.
+Van Gogh accused Theo of not trying hard enough to sell his paintings, to which Theo replied that Vincent's dark palette was out of vogue compared to the bold and bright style of the Impressionist artists that was popular.
 Suddenly, on March 26, 1885, their father died from a stroke, putting pressure on Van Gogh to have a successful career.
 Shortly afterward, he completed the Potato Eaters (1885), his first large-scale composition and great work.

 Late Years and Death

 The majority of Van Gogh's best-known works were produced during the final two years of his life.
-During the fall and winter of 1888, Vincent Van Gogh andlived and worked together in Arles in the south of France, where Van Gogh eventually rented four rooms at 2 Place Lamartine, which was dubbed the "Yellow House" for its citron hue.
+During the fall and winter of 1888, Vincent Van Gogh and Paul Gauguin lived and worked together in Arles in the south of France, where Van Gogh eventually rented four rooms at 2 Place Lamartine, which was dubbed the "Yellow House" for its citron hue.
 The move to Provence began as a plan for a new artist's community in Arles as alternative to Paris and came at a critical point in each of the artists' careers.
 While at the "Yellow House" Gauguin and Van Gogh worked closely together and developed a concept of color symbolic of inner emotion and not dependent upon nature.
 Despite enormous productivity, Van Gogh suffered from various bouts of mental instability, likely including epilepsy, psychotic episodes, delusions, and bipolar disorder.
 Gauguin left for Tahiti, partially as a means of escaping Van Gogh's increasingly erratic behavior.
 The artist slipped away after a particularly violent fight in which Van Gogh threatened Gauguin with a razor and then cut off part of his own right ear.

 On May 8, 1889, reeling from his deteriorating mental condition, Van Gogh voluntarily committed himself into a psychiatric institution in Saint-Remy, near Arles.
 As the weeks passed, his mental well-being remained stable and he was allowed to resume painting.
 This period became one of his most productive.
-In the year spent at Saint-Remy, Van Gogh created over 100 works, including(1889).
+In the year spent at Saint-Remy, Van Gogh created over 100 works, including Starry Night (1889).
 The clinic and its garden became his main subjects, rendered in the dynamic brushstrokes and lush palettes typical of his mature period.
 On supervised walks, Van Gogh immersed himself in the experience of the natural surroundings, later recreating from memory the olive and cypress trees, irises, and other flora that populated the clinic's campus.